-While winter in Korea can be freezing cold with bitterly chilling winds and negative temperatures on the thermometer, it is also a magical place with loads to do and a sense of romance in the air.
+While winter in Korea can be freezing cold with bitterly chilling winds and negative temperatures on the thermometer, much like winter in some parts of Canada, it is also a magical place with loads to do and a sense of romance in the air.

 I have been living in Seoul on and off since 2009 and have experienced a dozen winters in the capital and traveled to various other cities during winter.
 I have experienced one of the coldest days in Seoul in recorded history.
 In this article, I will describe what winter in Korea is really like and explain what to expect if you’re visiting during this time.

 There are also some tips and tricks I will share to make sure you plan your trip right and insider suggestions on what to do, where to go, festivals to explore and the best seasonal Korean winter foods to try.
 If you’re concerned about your well-being, you can read my in-depth article on Safety in South Korea before you go.

 - Where to go during winter in Korea

 - Things to do in Korea in Winter